 Nothing about the way you work need have changed.
 The way you submit timesheets and invoices needn’t be any different.
 Your rate may have remained consistent (you may want to 'up' it now, though).

 It’s the new shift in decision-making that’s key to your livelihood here.

 IR35 status: out of (your) control

 Imagine you contract for a public sector client, such as the NHS.
 They now decide whether you’re inside or outside IR35.

-They don’t have to request an investigation by HMRC.
-They don’t have to ask you if you want to switch to payroll.
-But they DO have to make a decision.
+They don't have to request an investigation by HMRC.
+They don't have to ask you if you want to switch to payroll.
+But they DO have to make the decision.

 The repercussions of not renegotiating your contract could spell disaster for you.
 It could eradicate any benefits of operating on a business-to-business basis with that client.